15 Young Adult Enemies To Lovers Books You Must Read

 15. Mr Masters (Mr. Series)

 Brielle has to decide what to do with that.
-The book goes like that, and they live together.
-It has that enemies to lovers situation where they don’t get along initially, but it starts to evolve, or they start to like each other.
+The book goes like that and they live together.
+It has that enemies-to-lovers situation where they don’t get along initially, but it starts to evolve, or they start to like each other.
 There’s a lot of good tension in this book.

 Mr Masters